 Creative Worker Visa holders are not allowed to get public funds and start or run your own business.

 You can switch to a Temporary Work - Creative Worker visa if all of the following apply:

 - you are in the UK as a Standard Visitor or for a Permitted Paid Engagement

 - you have been doing permitted activities in the creative sector

 - your sponsor gave you a Certificate of Sponsorship before you came to the UK

 G. Applying for Entry Clearance

-Applicants are able to apply for Entry Clearance under the Tier 5 (Temporary Worker) from the following places:
+Applicants are able to apply for Entry Clearance under the Temporary Worker from the following places: